What Makes Pet Food Sustainable?

 Can be grown on food waste

-This makes BSF one of the most eco-friendly protein options for pet food today.
+This makes BSF one of the most eco-friendly protein options available for pet food today.

 Is BSF Safe and Nutritious for Pets?

 Yes!
-When properly processed, BSF provides the essential amino acids and healthy fats pets need.
-Studies show that insect-based pet foods can meet nutritional standards, and many pets enjoy the taste.
+When properly processed, BSF provides the essential amino acids, healthy fats, and nutrients that pets need.

-Commercial BSF pet food is produced under controlled conditions and heat-treated for safety, so it’s both safe and palatable for cats and dogs.
+Scientific studies show that insect-based pet foods can meet international nutritional standards, and many pets enjoy the taste too.
+Commercial BSF pet food is produced under controlled conditions and heat-treated for safety, making it both safe and palatable for cats and dogs.

 Why BSF Makes Sense for Hong Kong

-Hong Kong produces a lot of food waste, and most pet food is imported from overseas in plastic packaging.
-That means more landfill pressure and more transport emissions.
+Hong Kong produces a large amount of food waste, and most pet food is imported from overseas in plastic-heavy packaging.
+This adds pressure to landfills and increases carbon emissions from transport.

 The good news?
-Hong Kong already has BSF producers that:
+Hong Kong already has local BSF producers that:

 Produce insect protein, fertiliser, and animal feed

-This helps turn waste into value, reduces reliance on imports, and supports a closed-loop, circular economy right here in Hong Kong.
+By turning waste into value, BSF helps reduce reliance on imports and supports a closed-loop, low-waste system right here in Hong Kong.

 How to Transition Your Pet Responsibly